-Child maltreatment has different definitions across the nation but generally involves harm to a child or a child being placed at risk of harm by a caregiver.
-When a reporter notifies CPS of an allegation, they will begin a process to collect information and ultimately reach a finding about whether or not maltreatment occurred.
+Child maltreatment has different definitions across the nation but generally involves harm to a child, or a child being placed at risk of harm, by a caregiver.
+When a reporter notifies CPS of an allegation, CPS will move through a process to collect information and ultimately reach a finding about whether or not maltreatment occurred.
 During the course of the investigation, CPS may or may not choose to litigate the case for various reasons.
-A psychological evaluation could be requested to address questions about if a child was harmed, and about whether or not the child was placed at a significant risk for harm.
+A psychological evaluation could be requested to address questions about if a child was harmed and about whether or not the child was placed at a significant risk for harm.
 Psychologists have several tools, including a well-established research base, to provide valid and reliable opinions in this area.

-Dr. Maddux has conducted several 100 evaluations in the area of child maltreatment.
-He is a member of the largest professional society for child maltreatment professionals in the nation (APSAC) and he sits on its Board of Directors.
-He has supervised other psychologists conducting these evaluations and is involved in the revision of guidelines used by professionals conducting these evaluations in the United States.
-Call today and ask Dr. Maddux for his personal endorsements regarding his services in this area.
+Dr. Maddux has conducted hundreds of evaluations in the area of child maltreatment.
+He is a lifetime member of the largest professional society for child maltreatment professionals in the nation and sat on its Board of Directors.
+He has supervised other psychologists conducting these evaluations and is involved in the revision of guidelines used by professionals conducting these assessments in the United States.
+You are welcome to call now and ask Dr. Maddux your questions.
 Get started today.